 For administering permissions to capture and process data and set cookies

 Remembers when the newsletter window should stop displaying

 Set by AddToAny for efficiently loading resources and balancing functionality

 Consent to cookies that are not required for technical reasons can be viewed and changed at any time online on the platform’s consent management platform (CMP).

 We capture data on use of this website for statistical purposes, for improving our service, for identifying and diagnosing problems with or misuse of our online offering or telecommunications services and systems, and for marketing purposes.
 What we actually do with this data is described in greater detail in the following sections.

-To the extent that personal data are processed in connection with using YouTube, this is done on the basis of a weighing of interests in accordance with a weighing of legitimate interests as per Art.
-6, Paragraph 1, Point f of the GDPR (here our legitimate interest is to improve the design of our website to meet your requirements better) or on the basis of your consent as per Art.
-6, Paragraph 1, Point a of the GDPR.
+To the extent that personal data are processed in connection with using YouTube, this is done on the basis of a weighing of legitimate interests as per Art.
+6, Paragraph 1, Point (f) of the GDPR (here our legitimate interest is to improve the design of our website to meet your requirements better) or on the basis of your consent as per Art.
+6, Paragraph 1, Point (a) of the GDPR.